What plastics can be recycled?

 Virgin plastic is newly manufactured plastic that has never been used in a product or processed before.
 Recycling plants take virgin plastic thrown away by consumers and use it as their raw material.

-Garnier aims to save 37,000 tons of virgin plastic per year.
+Garnier aims to save more than 40,000 tons of virgin plastic per year.
 We are reinventing our packaging so it will be reusable, recyclable or compostable by 2025.
 By then, all our products will be made with zero virgin plastic, using instead 100% post-consumer recycled (PCR) plastics or bio-sourced plastics.

 How does Garnier reduce the weight of their packaging?